chrissearle/gatsby-source-flickr/README.md

 ```

 ## Limitations

-The plugin does not handle the Flickr API pagination.
-It assumes that all the images required will be in the first page (and sets that first page to the maximum size).

 The plugin was written to simply allow me to provide a source to my own flickr stream for my own site.
 It may or may not suit anyone else's needs :)